junhaoliao/zstd-ffi-js/README.md

 #### `static create(): Promise<ZstdDecompressor>`

 Initialize the ZSTD decompressor by loading the WASM module.
 Returns a promise that resolves when the module is loaded.
 Automatically loads the appropriate WebAssembly module for either Node.js or browser environments.

 #### `decompress(dataArray: Uint8Array, uncompressedSize?: number): Uint8Array`

 Decompress a compressed ZSTD buffer.
 If `uncompressedSize` is not provided, it will be determined automatically.
 If the content size is not embedded in the compressed data (including streaming format), it will automatically fall back to streaming decompression internally.

+In case of decompression failure with partial data processed, a `ZstdDecompressionErrorWithData` will be thrown which contains the partially decompressed data.

-#### `decompressStreaming(dataArrayIter: Iterable<Uint8Array>): Generator<Uint8Array>`
+#### `decompressStream(dataArrayIter: Iterable<Uint8Array>): Generator<Uint8Array>`

 Streaming decompression of ZSTD data.
 Takes an iterable of compressed data chunks and returns a generator that yields decompressed data chunks.

+Throws `ZstdDecompressionError` or `ZstdDecompressionErrorWithData` on failure.

+## Error Handling

+### `ZstdDecompressionError`

+Base error class for decompression failures.

+### `ZstdDecompressionErrorWithData`

+Extended error class that includes partially decompressed data when available.
+This allows recovery of any successfully processed data even when decompression fails.

+Properties:
+- `message`: Error message
+- `code`: Error code from `ZSTD_FFI_JS_ERROR`
+- `data`: Partially decompressed data (Uint8Array)
+- `cause`: Original error that caused the failure (if available)

 ## Future Compression API

 Compression functionality will be added in a future release with APIs such as:

 - `ZstdCompressor`: A class for compressing data
-- `compress(dataArray: Uint8Array, compressionLevel?: number): Uint8Array`: Compress data with an optional compression level
+- `compress(dataArray: Uint8Array, compressionLevel?: number): Uint8Array`: Compress data with an optional compression
+  level
-- `compressStreaming(dataArrayIter: Iterable<Uint8Array>, compressionLevel?: number): Generator<Uint8Array>`: Streaming compression of data
+- `compressStream(dataArrayIter: Iterable<Uint8Array>, compressionLevel?: number): Generator<Uint8Array>`: Streaming
+  compression of data

+This library currently only supports decompression.
+Compression support is planned for a future release.
+The library has been structured to easily accommodate compression functionality when it becomes available.

 ## Supported Environments